bernardlau171/COMP3335-project/SoftwareDevTeam security training/step2.md

 In the hypothetical scenario,

-The user table's name is "person", so, use the sql statement `select * from users;`{{execute}} to show the list of users in the database
+The user table's name is "person", so, use the sql statement `select * from person;`{{execute}} to show the list of users in the database

 They are assigned to different teams, indicated by the tid, use `select * from team;`{{execute}} to show the list of teams